Considering an IRS IP PIN? How to Protect Your Identity and Credit

-Identity thieves make their money by co-opting your name, Social Security number, credit card number or other piece of your personal information for their own use.
-Below are just a few of the ways the identity thieves operate, according to the FTC:
+Identity thieves make their money by co-opting your name, Social Security number, credit card number, or other pieces of your personal information for their own use.
+Below are just a few of the ways identity thieves operate, according to the FTC:

 - They file fraudulent tax returns on your behalf to get a refund.

 - They open a new credit card account, using your name, date of birth, and Social Security number.
 When they use the credit card and don’t pay the bills, the delinquent account is reported on your credit report.

 - They call your credit card issuer and, pretending to be you, change the mailing address on your credit card account.
 Then, your imposter runs up charges on your account.
 Because your bills are being sent to the new address, you may not immediately realize there’s a problem.

 - They establish cellular phone services in your name.

 - They open a bank account in your name and write bad checks on that account.